Biking in Catalonia

 Absolutely not.
 We have many guests who travel with us on their own.
 They appreciate the camaraderie of our Hidden Places groups and usually go home with new-found friends.
 Prices are quoted on a shared room basis.
 If you require a single room, a Single Supplement will apply.

 From US $5650 per person

 4 star hotels, historic boutique hotels and comfortable country inns.

-Easy cycling – mainly downhill, about 50 km per day; historical and art tours; wine tasting and culinary adventures and a few surprises!
+Easy cycling (about 50 km per day) with e-bike option; historical and art tours; wine tasting and culinary adventures and a few surprises!

 My first cycling trip!
 It was wonderful: the fresh air, the food, the fun and new friendships...